surgekalva7/BasketballML/README.md

     ```

 ## Usage
-1. Connect your drone to the application.
+1. Connect your drone or camera system to the application.
-2. Start the game and let the drone capture footage.
+2. Start capturing game footage.
-3. Analyze boundary decisions and view insights on the dashboard.
+3. Analyze out-of-bounds plays and view insights on the dashboard.

+## TODOs
+1. Implement functionality to detect court boundary lines.
+2. Develop ball detection and tracking capabilities.
+3. Add logic to determine where the ball hits the ground and its position relative to the boundary line.
+4. Enable detection of player positions and their relation to the boundary line.
+5. Implement checks for players being out of bounds while touching the ball.
+6. Create a system to identify the last player to touch the ball before it goes out of bounds.